GibzClt/free-genai-bootcamp-2025/lang-portal/Frontend-Technical-Specs.md

-# Frontend Technical Spec
+# Frontend Technical Specs

 ## Pages

-### Dashboard `/dashboard`
+### Dashboard "/dashboard"
 #### Purpose
-The purpose of this page is to provide a summary of learning and act as the default page when a user visit the web-app
+    The purpose of this page is to provide a quick overview of the user's study progress and to act as the default page when the user visits the portal.
 #### Components
 - Last Study Session
-    shows last activity used
+    - shows last activity used
-    shows when last activitiy used
+    - shows when last activity used
-    summarizes wrong vs correct from last activity has a link to the group
+    - summarizes wrong vs correct from last activity
+    - has a link to the group
 - Study Progress
-    - total words study eg. 3/124
+    - total words study eg 5/110
-        - across all study session show the total words studied out of all possible words in our database
+        - total words studied across all study sessions of all possible words in our database
-    - display a mastery progress eg. 0%
+    - display a mastery progress eg 0%
 - Quick Stats
-    - success rate eg. 80%
+    - success rate eg 70%
-    - total study sessions  eg. 4
+    - total study sessions eg 10
-    - total active groups eg. 3
+    - total active groups eg 3
-    - study streak eg. 4 days
+    - study streak eg 3 days
 - Start Studying Button
     - goes to study activities page

-#### Needed API Endpoints
+#### Required API Endpoints

-- GET /api/dashboard/last_study_session
+    GET /api/dashboard/last-study-session
-- GET /api/dashboard/study_progress
+    GET /api/dashboard/study-progress
-- GET /api/dashboard/quick_stats
+    GET /api/dashboard/quick-stats

-### Study Activities Index `/study_activities`
+### Study Activities Index Page "/study-activities"
 #### Purpose
-The purpose of this page is show to show a collection of study activities with a thumbnail and its name, to either launch or view the study activity.
+    The purpose of this page is to provide a list of study activities with a thumbnail and its name to either launch or view the study activity.
 #### Components
     - Study Activity Card
-    - show a thumbnail of the study activity
+        - thumbnail of the study activity
-    - the name of the study activity
+        - name of the study activity
-    - a launch button to take us to the launch page
+        - launch button to launch the study activity
-    - the view page to view more information about past study sessions for this study activity
+        - view button to view more information about past study

-#### Needed API Endpoints
+#### Required API Endpoints

-- GET /api/study_activities
+    - GET /api/study-activities

-### Study Activity Show `/study_activities/:id`
+### Study Activity "/study_activity/:id"
 #### Purpose
-The purpose of this page is to show the details of a study activity and its past study sessions.
+    The purpose of this page is to provide a detailed view of a specific study activity.
 #### Components
-- Name of study activity
+    - thumbnail of the study activity
-- Thumbnail of study activity
+    - name of the study activity
-- Description of study activity
+    - launch button to launch the study activity
-- Launch button
     - Study Activities Paginated List
         - id
         - activity name
         - group name
         - start time
-    - end time (inferred by the last word_review_item submitted)
+        - end time (inferred from last word_review_item submitted)
         - number of review items

-#### Needed API Endpoints
+#### Required API Endpoints
-- GET /api/study_activities/:id
+    - GET /api/study-activity/:id
-- GET /api/study_activities/:id/study_sessions
+    - GET /api/study-activity/:id/study-sessions

-### Study Activities Launch `/study_activities/:id/launch`
+### Study Activity Launcher "/study-activity/:id/launch"
 #### Purpose
-The purpose of this page is to launch a study activity.
+    The purpose of this page is to provide a launcher for a specific study activity.
 #### Components
     - Name of study activity
     - Launch form
         - select field for group
         - launch now button
+#### Required API Endpoints
+    - POST /api/study-activities

-## Behaviour
+## Behavior
-After the form is submitted a new tab opens with the study activity based on its URL provided in the database.
+After the form is submitted a new tab opens with the study activity based on the url provided in the database.

-Also the after form is submitted the page will redirect to the study sesssion show page
+Also after the form is submitted the page will redirect to the study session show page

-#### Needed API Endpoints
-- POST /api/study_activities

-### Words Index `/words`
+### Words Index Page "/words"
 #### Purpose
-The purpose of this page is to show all words in our database.
+    The purpose of this page is to provide a list of all words in our database.
 #### Components
     - Paginated Word List
         - Columns
             - Japanese
             - Romaji
             - English
-        - Correct Count
+            - Correct count
-        - Wrong Count
+            - Wrong count
         - Pagination with 100 items per page
         - Clicking the Japanese word will take us to the word show page

-#### Needed API Endpoints
+#### Required API Endpoints
     - GET /api/words

-### Word Show `/words/:id`
+### Word Show Page "/words/:id"
 #### Purpose
-The purpose of this page is to show information about a specific word.
+    The purpose of this page is to provide a detailed information of a specific word.
 #### Components
+    - Word Card
         - Japanese
         - Romaji
         - English
-- Study Statistics
+        - Study statistics
-    - Correct Count
+            - Correct count
-    - Wrong Count
+            - Wrong count
         - Word Groups
-    - show an a series of pills eg. tags
+            - show on a series of pills eg.tags
-    - when group name is clicked it will take us to the group show page
+            - when group name is clicked, it will take us to the group show page

-#### Needed API Endpoints
+#### Required API Endpoints
-- GET /API/words/:id
+    - GET /api/words/:id

-### Word Groups Index `/groups`
+### Word Groups Index Page "/groups"
 #### Purpose
-The purpose of this page is to show a list of groups in our database.
+    The purpose of this page is to provide a list of groups in our database.
 #### Components
     - Paginated Group List
         - Columns
             - Group Name
             - Word Count
+            - Group Words Count
-    - Clicking the group name will take us to the group show page
+        - Clicking the Group Name will take us to the group show page

-#### Needed API Endpoints
+#### Required API Endpoints
     - GET /api/groups

-### Group Show `/groups/:id`
+### Group Show Page "/groups/:id"
 #### Purpose
-The purpose of this page is to show information about a specific group.
+    The purpose of this page is to provide a detailed information of a specific group.
 #### Components
     - Group Name
     - Group Statistics
-    - Total Word Count
+        - Total word count
-- Words in Group (Paginateds List of Words)
+    - Words in Group (Paginated list of words)
         - Should use the same component as the words index page
-- Study Sessions (Paginated List of Study Sessions)
+    - Study Sessions (Paginated list of study sessions)
         - Should use the same component as the study sessions index page

-#### Needed API Endpoints
+#### Required API Endpoints
-- GET /api/groups/:id (the name and groups stats)
+    - GET /api/groups/:id (the name and group statistics)
     - GET /api/groups/:id/words
-- GET /api/groups/:id/study_sessions
+    - GET /api/groups/:id/study-sessions

-## Study Sessions Index `/study_sessions`
+### Study Sessions Index Page "/study-sessions"
 #### Purpose
-The purpose of this page is to show a list of study sessions in our database.
+    The purpose of this page is to provide a list of all study sessions in our database.
 #### Components
     - Paginated Study Session List
         - Columns
-        - Id
+            - id
-        - Activity Name
+            - activity name
-        - Group Name
+            - group name
-        - Start Time
+            - start time
-        - End Time
+            - end time
-        - Number of Review Items
+            - Number of review items
+        - Pagination with 100 items per page
         - Clicking the study session id will take us to the study session show page

-#### Needed API Endpoints
+#### Required API Endpoints
-- GET /api/study_sessions
+    - GET /api/study-sessions

-### Study Session Show `/study_sessions/:id`
+### Study Session Show Page "/study-sessions/:id"
 #### Purpose
-The purpose of this page is to show information about a specific study session.
+    The purpose of this page is to provide a detailed information of a specific study session.
 #### Components
-- Study Sesssion Details
+    - Study Session Details
         - Activity Name
         - Group Name
         - Start Time
         - End Time
-    - Number of Review Items
+        - Number of review items
-- Words Review Items (Paginated List of Words)
+    - Words Reviewed (Paginated list of words reviewed)
         - Should use the same component as the words index page

-#### Needed API Endpoints
+#### Required API Endpoints
-- GET /api/study_sessions/:id
+    - GET /api/study-sessions/:id
-- GET /api/study_sessions/:id/words
+    - GET /api/study-sessions/:id/words

-### Settings Page `/settings`
+### Settings Page "/settings"
 #### Purpose
-The purpose of this page is to make configurations to the study portal.
+    The purpose of this page is to provide a page to update the configurations of the portal.
 #### Components
-- Theme Selection eg. Light, Dark, System Default
+    - Theme selection
+        - light
+        - dark
+        - system default
-- Reset History Button
+    - Reset history button
-   - this will delete all study sessions and word review items
+        - will reset all study sessions and words reviewed
-- Full Reset Button
+    - Full Reset Data
-   - this will drop all tables and re-create with seed data
+        - will drop all tables and re-create with seed data

-#### Needed API Endpoints
+#### Required API Endpoints
-- POST /api/reset_history
+    - POST /api/settings/reset-history
-- POST /api/full_reset
+    - POST /api/settings/full-reset